 - removed the address from the tachocard - vocational drivers no longer have to surrender their tachograph card to notify a change of address, this benefits vocational drivers and the freight industry

-- allowed motor dealers to add an additional 1, 2 or 3 weeks to the expiry date of 12 months vehicle tax (Date to End of Month Licensing) - a benefit to motability operations in particular
+- allowed motor dealers to add an additional 1, 2 or 3 weeks to the expiry date of 12 months vehicle tax (known as Date to End of Month Licensing) - a benefit to motability operations in particular

 - abolished the tax disc - once validated by the Regulatory Policy Committee these savings for business and motorists are expected to be around £12m per year

 - introduced Direct Debit for vehicle tax - allowing motorists and businesses to pay monthly, six-monthly or annually helps our customers manage their finances by spreading the cost of vehicle tax

 - you’ll be able to take a registration number off a vehicle online - the service is scheduled to be available on GOV.UK as public beta on 23 March 2015 and, the £25 retention fee has been removed.
 More service improvements to make it simpler for people to move personal number plates from one vehicle to another, will be made generating savings of £24m every year to businesses and motorists